danger

 When it rains, stormwater may pick up and carry pollutants from the street – metals (such as copper and lead), oil, and dirt – into the storm drains.
 The polluted stormwater then travels through underground pipes and discharges through outfalls to the Columbia Slough.
 This is one of several Columbia Slough Stormwater Projects with the goal to remove pollutants from stormwater before it enters the slough.

-To remove pollutants, engineers are designing an underground stormwater management system that includes a sedimentation maintenance hole and a filter vault.
+To remove pollutants, engineers designed an underground stormwater management system that includes a sedimentation maintenance hole and a filter vault.
 The system is designed to filter stormwater and reduce the amount of pollution entering underground pipes and reaching the slough.
 These improvements will protect water quality, the community, and the health of the Columbia Slough watershed.

 Project Area